Research Affiliations and Professional Memberships

 Currently teaching at the École normale supérieure, Paris.

-- S1 Between Love and Gender (Postgraduate), Translation (Agrégation) , Topics in Contemporary American Politics (L3/M1)
+- S1 Jacques Lacan and Literature: Shakespeare, Poe, and Joyce (Postgraduate), Translation (Agrégation) , Topics in Contemporary American Politics (L3/M1)

-- S2 Exile Writing (Postgraduate), Comprehension (Agrégation) , Topics in Contemporary American Politics (L3/M1)
+- S2 European Cinema and Cultural Theory (Postgraduate), Comprehension (Agrégation) , Topics in Contemporary American Politics (L3/M1)